Learn about data reporting and its uses, including how to write a data report and how it differs from data analytics.

 Read more: 10 Data Analysis Tools and When to Use Them

 Data reporting is a critical step when working with data.
-Excellent data reporting explains “what” is happening, passing the question to data analytics to find out “why.”
-You’ll find a range of tools available to support your data reporting efforts.
+Effective data reporting explains “what” is happening so that data analytics can find out “why.”
+As you're exploring data solutions for your organization, you’ll find a range of tools available to support your data reporting efforts, along with courses that can help you use them.

 Editorial Team